orbeon/orbeon-forms-doc/installation/tomcat.md

 ![Gzip compression sizes](/installation/images/dev-tools-gzip-compression.png)

-Response headers will also include a `content-encoding: gzip` response header on pages and most text assets.
+Response headers will also include a `Content-Encoding: gzip` response header on pages and most text assets.

 ## Datasource setup